Portsmouth International Port

-Also known as Portsmouth Port or Portsmouth Continental Ferry Port, Portsmouth International Port is a cruise, ferry and cargo terminal located in the city of Portsmouth on the south coast of England.
+Portsmouth International Port, also known as Portsmouth Continental Ferry Port, is the harbour authority for the city of Portsmouth, Hampshire, located on the south coast of Great Britain.

 History

 Portsmouth investigated three locations for a ferry port at the end of the 1960s, before the current location was chosen.
 The choice was based on cost and the likely benefit of cross-channel ferries.
 The site was at the end of the newly constructed M275.
 Originally built with two berths the site opened in 1976 with the Earl William (Sealink) running to the Channel Islands, the Viking Victory (Townsend Thoresen) running to Cherbourg, and Brittany Ferries running to Saint-Malo.